Mark H. Hayden Mark-et al. Logo

 Maintenance

-Just like your car needs oil changes your PC needs maintenance too "What should I do to keep my PC up to date?"
+"What should I do to keep my PC up to date?"

 Once a month I recommend running the following: